raghalink/Retail_Analytics_Engineering_Pipeline/README.md

 ## 🔄 2.
 SQL Transformations & Optimization

-All transformation and metric logic was implemented in SQL at the database level to ensure correctness, performance, and reuse across downstream layers.
-Performance was optimized using indexing and materialized views before introducing dbt for transformation modeling.
+All transformation logic and KPI calculations are implemented directly in SQL at the database layer level to ensure correctness, performance, and reuse across downstream consumers.
+Performance is optimized using indexing strategies and materialized views before introducing dbt for transformation modeling and documentation.

 ---

 ## 🧱 3. dbt Modeling (Exploration and Documentation layer)

-After validating core SQL logic at the database level, selected transformations were replicated and modeled in dbt to learn dbt workflows, layering patterns (staging → intermediate → marts), and lineage generation.
-The primary BI layer continued to consume optimized database views and materialized views via DirectQuery.
+After validating core SQL logic at the database level, selected transformations were replicated and modeled in dbt to explore analytical engineering workflows, layering patterns (staging → intermediate → marts), and generate lineage documentation.
+The primary BI layer continues to consume optimized PostgreSQL views and materialized views via DirectQuery.
 Additional details are documented in dbt/README.md.

 ![dbt lineage graph](images/dbt_graph.png)